 Mosey Frye Mysteries

-Five books in the Mosey Frye Mysteries Series are currently available: Murder in High Cotton, which contains Books 1-3, The Summer House at Larkspur, Book 4, and The Incident at Sunny Banks, Book 5.
+Six books in the Mosey Frye Mysteries Series are currently available: Murder in High Cotton, which contains Books 1-3, The Summer House at Larkspur, Book 4, The Incident at Sunny Banks, Book 5, and The House with a Secret Cellar, Book 6.
 In Fayetteville, Pearl’s Books, 28 E. Center St., and the University of Arkansas Bookstore have print copies.
 You may also purchase print copies at Novel in Memphis.
 Print and digital books can be ordered at The Wild Rose Press Bookstore (online), Amazon, Apple Books, Google Books, Barnes & Noble, KOBO, Scribd, and other fine retailers.

 Exciting Update: